probing-lab/polar/README.md

 # Polar - Polynomial Invariants for Unbounded Support Distributions

 This readme is specifically tailored for the extension to Invariants for Unbounded Support Distributions.
-Otherwise see `README_tool.md`
+Otherwise see `README_tool.md`.

+It allows for reproduction of **Table 1**.

 ## Content